Vaesea/disctux/README.md

 Now let's focus on the fact that this is a mod of SuperTux named DiscTux.
-This mod aims to basically have the SuperTux worlds turned into 2 level-act 1 boss-act zones, along with some new zones, some based on SuperTux's worlds (Crystalline Cavern = Crystal Mines, which I know is still Icy Islands but whatever) and it has time travel, with Sonic CD's timelines such as Past, Present, Good Future
+This mod aims to basically have the SuperTux worlds turned into 2 level-act 1 boss-act rounds, along with some new rounds, some based on SuperTux's worlds (Crystalline Cavern = Crystal Mines, which I know is still Icy Islands but whatever) and it has time travel, with Sonic CD's timelines such as Past, Present, Good Future